CageCode/World-Food-Ecosystems/practical4/intro.md

 The mountains in Ecuador and in Surinam have higher geodiversity classes than their lowlands

+Study the geodiversity map of Niger. it is characterized by the very low and low geodiversity classes, probably related to the absence of surface water in combination with large plains, without too much topographical variation.
+Soil formation, in the absence of vegetation and water, will likely be restricted as well.

+Karst processes and fluvial processes
+Weathering processes and mass movement
+Aeolian processes and weathering processes
+Fluvial processes and mass movement processes

 All indices were reclassified into five precentile break-classes and combined into a summed geodiversity index at 10 × 10 km resolution.